The Science Corner

 Share Click to send heartbeats

-Soon after fertilization the growing fetus is supported by a totally new – and fascinating – organ: the placenta.
-This organ weighs approximately 700 g at the end of the pregnancy.2 The muscular wall of the uterus also grows, and together with the shock absorbing amniotic fluid, it creates a protective environment for the growing fetus.
-The baby, the reproductive organs (the uterus and the placenta) and the breast tissue represent close to half of the recommended added body weight (see table below).3
+The placenta, a fascinating organ developed soon after fertilization, supports the growing fetus.
+By the end of the pregnancy, this organ alone weighs approximately 700g2.
+Additionally, the muscular wall of the uterus expands, and along with the amniotic fluid, it forms a protective environment for the baby.
+Together, the baby, the reproductive organs (the uterus and the placenta), and the breast tissue account for nearly half of the recommended added body weight during pregnancy (see table below).3

-Finally, almost a third of the increase in body weight is fat tissue.
-During pregnancy, energy is retained more efficiently than usual to ensure proper growth of the baby and as a preparation for breastfeeding.5 This is an advantage when nutrition is scarce, but in societies where energy rich food is available in excess, it can become a challenge.
+Almost a third of the weight gain during pregnancy is attributed to fat tissue.
+This accumulation of energy is more efficient during pregnancy, ensuring the baby’s proper growth and preparing the body for breastfeeding.5 While this is an advantage when nutrition is scarce, it can become a challenge in societies where energy rich food is available in abundance.

-The mother’s BMI before the pregnancy indicates the recommended weight gain during pregnancy.3 See the table for guidance.
+Your Body Mass Index (BMI) before the pregnancy plays a crucial role in determining the recommended weight gain.3 See the table below for guidance.
 There are several health problems associated with excessive weight gain, e.g. gestational diabetes, pregnancy related hypertension and retention of a higher weight after pregnancy.6

-It is logic to think that a much higher energy intake is needed during pregnancy since the body is going through such an endeavor.
-However, that is not the case.
-In the first trimester only a little extra energy is needed: an additional egg or a slice of whole grain bread daily is enough.
-In the second trimester somewhat more extra energy is needed, but not more than a banana smoothie or similar.
-In the last trimester an extra bowl of chili con carne or baked salmon with potatoes daily gives enough extra energy.7
+Contrary to popular belief, the body doesn’t require a significantly higher energy intake during pregnancy.
+In the first trimester, just a little extra, equivalent to an additional egg or a slice of whole grain bread daily, suffices.
+The second trimester demands slightly more, but a banana smoothie would cover it.
+By the last trimester, an extra bowl of chili con carne or baked salmon with potatoes daily provides the necessary energy.7

 Wednesday 19 Oct 2022